BenSchZA/intro-to-bonding-curves/README.md

 # A technical introduction to bonding curves, for beginners

 This is a Reveal.JS presentation.
-See the `markdown.md` file for presentation details.
+See the `*.md` files and index.html for presentation content.
 Anyone is welcome to open up a PR and contribute!

 See the `gh-pages` branch which is automatically deployed to https://tokenengineeringcommunity.github.io/intro-to-bonding-curves